 We want this to be a “win-win” situation.
 So we only want to get paid if we bring you value in the form of finding a personal finance option that works for you.
 Not by selling your data.
-Credible receives compensation by the lender only if you choose them.
+Credible receives compensation from our lending partner when we help you find a product from one of our lending partners.
 The amount of our compensation does not impact how and where lenders appear on our site.
 Requesting prequalified rates on Credible is free and doesn't affect your credit score.
 However, applying for or closing a loan will involve a hard credit pull that impacts your credit score and closing a loan will result in costs to you.

 STUDENT LOAN CONSOLIDATION